ChristopherKenny2k/BerlinMarathonDataAnalysis/README.md

 # Berlin Marathon Data Analysis

-In this project I utilise data analysis methods using python to compare data from the 2009 and 2017 Berlin Marathon.
+In this project I utilised data analysis methods using python to compare data from the 2009 and 2017 Berlin Marathons.
 Both datasets contain over 35,000 entries.
-The aim of this project was to identify any evidence of advancements in marathon preparation, pacing strategies, etc., visible in the comparison of the results.
+The aim of this project was to identify any evidence of advancements in marathon preparation, pacing strategies, training technology etc., visible in the comparison of the results.

 ## Python Libraries Utilised
 - pandas
 - seaborn
-- atplotlib
+- matplotlib
 - numpy

 ## Approach / Data Preparation
 I translated the german column headings to english to allow for more coherent analysis.

-Entries featuring columns with missing data were removed (approximately 55 entries) Signs of data entry errors as a supposed 108 year old competed in the 2009 Berlin Marathon according to the dataset.
+Entries featuring columns with missing data were removed (approximately 55 entries) There were some signs of data entry errors as a supposed 108 year old competed in the 2009 Berlin Marathon according to the dataset.
 This entry was also removed.

 ## Data Augmentation
 The following columns were created from existing columns